Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

 ## SDWire with RTE use scenario

 1. Insert SD card to the SDWire.
-2. Insert SDWire into the DUT and connect it to the TS with micro-USB-->USB cable.
+2. Insert SDWire into the DUT and connect it to the TS with micro-USB --> USB cable.
-3. Connect [RTE][shop1] power control connectors to the DUT (RTE here is optional, it helps with automated and remote power control of the connected device).
+3. Connect [RTE][shop1] power control connectors to the DUT (RTE here is optional but highly recommended for remote work, because it helps with automated and remote power control of the connected device).
 4. Check serial no. of SDWire:
     ```
     sudo  sd-mux-ctrl --list